 Students will develop skills required of mid-level managers for the practical application of operations and logistics concepts.
-Students will analyze and evaluate, and apply methods and techniques used in planning and management of coordination between suppliers, manufacturers, distributors, and retailers to ensure that products and services are available to the final consumer in a timely and cost-effective fashion.
+Students will analyze and evaluate, and apply methods and techniques used in planning and

 MBA5200 - Financial Reporting and Statement Analysis

 This course develops the tools required to present and analyze financial statements prepared in accordance with Generally Accepted Accounting Principles (GAAP).
 Analytical tools, such as performance comparisons and financial ratios, are used to measure financial position in order to make investment and financing decisions.
 Additional topics of discussion will include; acquisition cost versus fair value, the usefulness of the Statement of Cash Flow, limitations of the Balance Sheet and Income Statement, as well as regulatory issues concerning publicly held companies as required by the Securities and Exchange Commission (SEC) and the Sarbanes Oxley Act.
 The course utilizes a case study approach.